 At FOUND by Flynn we celebrate women every day.
 We curate products that will make your lives that little bit easier, but International Women's Day is the ultimate celebration for women everywhere.
 It's a day where the whole world recognises the social, economic, cultural and political achievements of women on the 8th March every year.

-Plus, we have put together 13 activities below to enjoy with your family this International Women's Day.
+We have put together 13 activities below to enjoy with your family this International Women's Day.
 Celebrate the women in your lives, teach your kids about equality and empowerment, or just have some educational fun!

 1. Celebratory Family Dinner